Mamaste Yoga Articles

 3. Nursing shirt or gown

 It is quite understandable that you might feel uncomfortable exposing your breasts when your brother or father-in-law are visiting your baby.
 Having a nursing top will allow you to discreetly breastfeed your baby while you have visitors.
 This helps ensure that you feed your baby on demand, regardless of who is in the room.
+Consider a 3 in 1 labor/birth/nursing nightgown that can be worn during labor instead of a hospital gown.

-4. Breastfeeding Support Phone Number
+5. Breastfeeding Support Phone Number

 Take the phone number of a Breastfeeding USA counselor, Lactation Consultant, or Breastfeeding Hotline.